kuttaineh/vid-dl/README.md

 * Type:  source ~/.zshrc

 #### if /bin/bash
-Same as above only nano (editor) and source ~/.bashrc
+Same as above only [edit, via] nano and source ~/.bashrc

 You should now see marked performance and interface improvements.